-In Quincy, however, the average commute to work is quite long.
-On average, people spend 35.93 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Quincy is that it can take a long time to commute to work.
+In Quincy, the average commute to work is 34.77 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Quincy’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 For the size of the city, public transportation in Quincy is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Quincy, the benefits are reduced air pollution and congestion on the highways.

 The most common language spoken in Quincy is English.
-Other important languages spoken here include Chinese and Langs. of India.
+Other important languages spoken here include Chinese and Vietnamese.